Adaptive truncation of infinite sums: applications to Statistics: Tests

-where $m = \min \{ \log S, \log \hat{S}\}$ and $ M = \max \{ \log S, \log \hat{S}\}$.
-Notice that sometimes the approximation error can be positive for the Error-bounding approach, since it might overshoot the answer.
-As long as this overshooting stays below $\varepsilon$, however, the approximation is working as expected. \paragraph{Evaluation of algorithms:} we evaluate algorithms in two respects: whether the approximation returned the answer within the desired accuracy, $\varepsilon$, which we will call the~\textbf{target} error and, failing that, whether the approximation returned an error smaller than the error achieved by employing $M = 500, 000$ iterations.
+\paragraph{Evaluation of algorithms:} we evaluate algorithms in two respects: whether the approximation returned the answer within the desired accuracy, $\varepsilon$, which we will call the~\textbf{target} error and, failing that, whether the approximation returned an error smaller than the error achieved by employing $M = 500, 000$ iterations.
 This procedure accounts for the fact that sometimes it is not possible to achieve a certain degree of accuracy, even with a large number of iterations due to numerical limitations inherit to floating point arithmetic.